Why Norwegian? And a little about the lingo

 Today, both have equal status, although Bokmål is the first language of approximately 85% of the population and is the tongue most heard in urban areas, whereas Nynorsk is more closely associated with northern rural regions.
 To get a good grasp of Norwegian, you should develop familiarity with both, although you’ll find there are more Bokmål resources available, especially for the new learner.
 If you’re going to be visiting or working in Norway, though, and certainly if you’re heading to rural areas, an ear for Nynorsk will help you understand the different dialects you’ll encounter.

-Start with learning useful vocabulary that can be grouped together and learnt by rote such as numbers, pronouns and greetings.
+Practice common Norwegian phrases Start with learning useful vocabulary that can be grouped together and learnt by rote such as numbers, pronouns and greetings.
 Whenever you have anything to count, get into the habit of doing it in Norwegian and imagine scenarios where you meet and greet new friends and practise using the words for ‘hello’, ‘goodbye’ and ‘how are you?’
 Even better, get friends and family to help you.

-By now, your vocabulary should be growing, so it’s time to work on developing this.
+Study the vocabulary By now, your vocabulary should be growing, so it’s time to work on developing this.
 Invest in a good Norwegian dictionary and every time you need a new word and have to look it up, make a vocabulary flashcard.
 You can also make flashcards to support your online studies as well.
 Put the Norwegian word on one side, the English on the other and run through them at least once a day.
 Every time you can translate quickly from English to Norwegian, give yourself a tick.
 Once you have five ticks the word should be embedded and you can tear up the flashcard.
 It’s very satisfying to do!
 There are also websites where you can make virtual flashcards.

-While studying, reading and listening to a new language are great ways of starting, nothing can beat talking with native Norwegian speakers.
+Converse with native speakers Nothing can beat talking with native Norwegian speakers.
 One of the best ways of doing this is by signing up to immersive language schools in Norway.
 Not only will you spend your days and evenings immersed in Norwegian, but you’ll also start to find out more about the country’s fascinating culture and history.
 Or, a little closer to home, you can build on what you’ve mastered by employing a local tutor who can speak Norwegian.
 Norwegian is quite a specialised language so this might not be possible in all areas of the United Kingdom.
 It is more likely in the north of Scotland where there are close links between the country and Norway, forged in the oil and maritime trades.

 An increasingly popular way of learning Norwegian that combines plenty of the tips above is Babbel.
 Babbel, our app, provides a huge wealth of language learning that is fun and absorbing and is presented in an engaging multimedia way.
 Our curriculum is based on the latest didactic research, and is designed to give you the skills to use right away, so you can immerse yourself in the language like a native.